 13. Search for airline error and sale fares

-Airlines sometimes make mistakes when posting their fares, leading to very cheap flights.
+Airlines sometimes make mistakes when posting their fares, leading to a very cheap flight.
 If you know where to find these airline error fares, you can save yourself a lot of money.
-AirFare Watchdog and Secret Flying are great resources to stalk for finding airline errors and sales fares.
+AirFare Watchdog is a great resource to stalk for finding airline errors and sales fares.

 14. Browse airline specials

 It is a good idea to visit some official airline websites where you might be able to find some airline specials or last-minute deals.